algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Technical.md

 The source code will be organized into separate files, each focusing on specific aspects of the game:

 - `main.asm`: Main entry point and game loop
-- `player.asm`: Player-controlled Pac-Man® character logic
+- `player.asm`: Player-controlled Pac-Man character logic
 - `ghosts.asm`: Logic for ghost characters and their behaviors
 - `items.asm`: Implementation of pellets, power pellets, and fruits
 - `ui.asm`: User interface elements and display logic